Sanji78/lepro_led/README.md

 ### Current direction
 - RGB mode is driven by `d2=1` plus `d5`.
 - White/static mode is driven by `d2=0` plus `d3` and `d4`.
-- Some B1 behavior is still under active investigation and may require more protocol tuning.
+- Some B* behavior is still under active investigation and may require more protocol tuning.

 ### Observed B* protocol fields